hanamemon/vvil/README.md

 Welcome to the Vital Voices Innovation Lab Website!
 =================

-Made by Hana, Simra, Sarah, and Hana Gabrielle
+Made by Hana, Simran, Sarah, and Hana Gabrielle
 -------------------

 \ ゜o゜)ノ